 The expression of interest shall not exceed 20 pages (excluding CVs, Consultant Declaration and contact sheet).

-The complete expression of interest (including CVs, completed Consultant Declaration and Contact Sheet) should be submitted in English electronically through eSelection to reach the Bank not later than the closing date and time specified above .
+The complete expression of interest (including CVs, completed Consultant Declaration and Contact Sheet) should be submitted in English electronically through eSelection to reach the Bank not later than the closing date and time specified above.
 The expression of interest should be one file (searchable .pdf or Word, not exceeding 4MB) to be uploaded in eSelection.
 The EBRD reserves the right to reject applications from firms submitting more than one file.
-Only if the permissible file size is exceeded, the consultant may split the expression of interest into further files.
-DO NOT send expressions of interest to the EBRD’s contact person below.
+Only if the permissible file size is exceeded, the Consultant may split the expression of interest into further files.
+DO Not send expressions of interest to the EBRD’s contact person.

 EBRD Contact Person: